The background as a quantum observable: Einstein's hole argument in a quasiclassical context: The impossibility theorem

 \section{The impossibility theorem}

-In our considerations it is sufficient to consider the hole argument for purely spatial diffeomorphisms $(\x',t') = (\x'(\x,t),t)$ which preserve our fixed foliation of spacetime: Covariance for this subgroup of diffeomorphisms is already sufficient to prove our impossibility theorem.
+In our considerations it is sufficient to consider the hole argument for purely spatial diffeomorphisms $(\x',t') = (\x'(\x,t),t)$, which preserve our fixed foliation of spacetime: Covariance for this subgroup of diffeomorphisms is already sufficient to prove our impossibility theorem.
 Of course, a fully covariant theory will be covered anyway -- the theory is also covariant for all spatial diffeomorphisms.
-But in this way we cover also theories which are only spatially background-free, but use a preferred foliation. \footnote{Such theories play an important role in the canonical quantization concept, even if they are combined with the hope that, once such a theory has been found, one can get rid of the preferred foliation in some final step.}
+But in this way we cover also theories which are only spatially background-free, but use a preferred foliation.

 The definition of a spatially background-free theory of gravity is based on a straightforward notion of equivalence of semiclassical configurations: